 We now get a glimpse of “gompas” on hilltops and the mountain air seems to carry with it soothing “Buddhist chants”.
 The road towards Leh becomes more desert like and we notice “white chortens (stupas)” at various places on the road.
 The army camps make an appearance and the road is now “alive” with long convoys of army vehicles which are moving towards Leh.
 After Upshi, Karu, Thiksey, we enter Leh.

 As we sip tea in a cafe in Leh, we could not help but recall the beautiful moments on the Manali Leh road- the memory of this drive will linger along for years – It’s an experience of a lifetime!

 Manali to Leh road trip is one of the beautiful one can think of.
 Travel to Ladakh can not be complete if you do not experience this journey.
 You cross five passes of different heights, you go through snow, streams and precariously narrow stretches at places.
 The landscape changes every few KMs.
 It is a photographer’s paradise indeed.
 We did the trip in two days and we highly recommend it be done in three days (details in the post below).

 Please look at travel tips for driving on Manali to Leh road given in this previous post

-We hope you liked this post and enjoyed reading it.
-Please share it among your friends by clicking the buttons below.
-Our aim is to share experiences to inspire you to travel more!
+Thank you for stopping by Travel Twosome.
+Hope you liked this post on Day 2 of Manali to Leh road trip and may we ask you to share it among your friends and inspire them to explore Bangalore and surroundings.
+You may do so by clicking the buttons below.
+Our aim is to share our experiences to inspire you to travel more!